shin1x1/laravel-table-admin/README.md

 Done!

-If you open `http://localhost/crud/{TABLE}` in browser, you can access CRUD.
+If you will open `http://localhost/crud/{TABLE}` in browser, you can access CRUD.